mbrooker/mbrooker-blog/_posts/2022-11-29-snapstart.md

 - *Time*.
 If a connection is established during initialization and the clone is used later, it's likely that the remote end has given up on the connection.
 - *State*.
 Protocols like TCP provide reliable delivery using state at each end of a connection (like a sequence number), with the assumption that there is one client for the lifetime of the connection.
 If that one client suddenly becomes two clients, the protocol is broken and the connection must be dropped.

 The simple solution is to reestablish connections after snapshots are restored.
 As with reseeding PRNGs, this requires time and work, especially for secure protocols like TLS, which somewhat dilutes cold start benefit.
-There's a significant research and development opportunity here, focusing on fast reestablishment of secure protocols, clone-aware protocols, clone-aware proxies, and even deeply protocol-aware session managers (like RDS proxy).
+There's a significant research and development opportunity here, focusing on fast reestablishment of secure protocols, clone-aware protocols, clone-aware proxies, and even deeply protocol-aware session managers (like RDS proxy)<sup>[7](#foot7)</sup>.

 **Moving Data**